grafbase/graphql-federation-benchmarks/README.md

 So unless specified the goal is not to test how a gateway behaves against recurrent queries.

-The load testing itself is done with K6.
+The load testing itself is done with K6 for 1 minute.
 Multiple scenarios have been created to benchmark different situations.

 We measure the following: